codesplinta/mocklets/README.md

 ## Motivation

 Everyone knows how hard software testing setup can be.
-When it comes to the [testing pyramid](https://www.perfecto.io/blog/testing-pyramid) or [testing polygon](https://x.com/isocroft/status/1834250591456927848), the most amount of work to be done is in creating fixtures (like mocks and fakes) and it can be quite daunting.
+When it comes to the [testing pyramid](https://www.perfecto.io/blog/testing-pyramid) or [testing polygon](https://x.com/isocroft/status/1834250591456927848), the most amount of work to be done is in creating fixtures or building mocks and fakes which can be quite daunting.

 The very popular testing frameworks for unit testing and e-to-e tests are good at providing certain building blocks for creating mocks/fakes but how often do we have to rebuild/reconstruct the same building blocks to create the same exact (usually from scratch) materials in each test suite in order to make [test doubles](https://en.wikipedia.org/wiki/Test_double#:~:text=In%20test%20automation%2C%20a%20test,the%20rest%20of%20the%20codebase.) (e.g. mocks/stubs(spies)/fakes) available for different JavaScript software projects ?